freeradical13/freeradical13.github.io/index.md

 The parts of an organic molecule that are most commonly involved in chemical reactions are called [functional groups][].
 There are 6 common functional groups, all of which are hydrophilic.

-1. Hydroxyl: Hydrogen covalently bonded to an Oxygen (<code>H–O</code>) which is covalently bonded to the compound.
+1. [Hydroxyl][]: Hydrogen covalently bonded to an Oxygen (<code>H–O</code>) which is covalently bonded to the compound.
 When discussing funcional groups, a convention is sometimes used which describes their molecular formulas without bond symbols, and the group is prefixed or suffixed by a dash depending on where the functional group bonds to the rest of the compound.
 For example, for Hydroxyls, <code>–OH</code> or <code>HO–</code>.
 The highly electronegative Oxygen causes that part of the compound to be hydrophilic.
 Compounds containing a hydroxyl group are called Alcohols and names are usually suffixed with -ol.

-    For example, Ethanol is the drug in alcoholic beverages:
+    For example, [Ethanol][] is the drug in alcoholic beverages:

     <pre>
       H H